In the guide

 The declaration of compliance will normally contain information about:

-• confirmation that the materials or articles meet relevant requirements laid down in Regulation (EC) No 1935/2004 on materials and articles intended to come into contact with food and in any specific measures
+- confirmation that the materials or articles meet the relevant requirements of assimilated Regulation (EC) No 1935/2004 on materials and articles intended to come into contact with food and in any specific measures

-• information about the compliance of substances used that are subject to any restrictions and/or specifications that will allow the downstream businesses ensure compliance with those restrictions
+- information about the compliance of substances used that are subject to any restrictions and/or specifications that will allow the downstream businesses to ensure compliance with those restrictions

-• type or types of food it is intended to be put in contact with
+- type or types of food it is intended to be put into contact with

 More information on food contact materials legislation is available on the Food Standards Agency website.